HanYangZhao/MidiLin/README.md

 * Neopixel : D21

 ### First time calibration
+* Set the A0 potentiometer all the way down on the midi shield.
 * Uncomment Serial.begin(115200) and comment Serial.begin(31250);
 * Uncomment calibrate() at line 168
 * To calibrate the softpots, open a serial console.
-When it says "waiting" press on one of the softstick and press the middle button on the midi shield.
+When it says "waiting" press on one of the softstick and set the A0 potentiometer up on the midi shield.
+Once you see the confirmation in the console output turn it back down and proceed back to the next fret.
 Repeat for N_FRET times and repeat the same for the second softpot.
 When it's done the program will write the calibration in to the EEPROM and you may comment the line 168 and switch the serial to 31250 baud again.
 * The notes that are close to the Arduino are lower

 ## Manual